solita/solita.github.com/_posts/2020-08-18-observations.md

 So I've had a nasty habit of creating some chatbots with Slack or Teams webhooks or apps, to have some things easily available.
 A traditional way to route alarms has been via email, but I've seen it sometimes fail, or be delayed, and there's a big risk that people are using personal emails, which hides problems and work rather than helps with it.
 With Slack or Teams, when the alarm triggers, we can push some key metrics and tools immediately along with it, and the team can swarm on top of them, figure out and communicate the resolution.
 If the channels are opened to people outside the core team, it can also serve as extra visibility to health, incidents, and resolutions.

-Of course, this needs to be done securely - if third parties with malicious intent would have access to these kind of tools, it would be a very bad day.
+Of course, this needs to be done securely - if third parties with malicious intent would have access to these kinds of tools, it would be a very bad day.
 On the other hand, typical company Slack/Teams channels already come with a lot of similar bots, that need to be checked as carefully.
 And of course, the same goes for traditional troubleshooting tools/access/laptops.

 # Is the heart beating?